Sarsfields GAA (Galway)

 Sarsfields Galway is a GAA club consisting of the parish of Bullaun, New Inn and Woodlawn in east County Galway, Ireland.
 Winners of two All-Ireland Senior Club Hurling Championship's.

 The club was founded in 1966 and is almost exclusively concerned with the game of hurling.

 Sarsfields Galway were the first club to defend their All-Ireland Club Hurling title.
-In 1993 Sarsfields defeated opponents Kilmallock, County Limerick in their first All-Ireland club final.
-In 1994, Sarsfields retained their club title with a victory over Toomevara, County Tipperary.
+In 1993 Sarsfields defeated opponents Kilmallock of Limerick in their first All-Ireland club final.
+In 1994, Sarsfields retained their club title with a victory over Tipperary champions Toomevara.

 History

 Prior to 1966, two clubs St. Killians (of New Inn), and Bullaun existed in the parish.
 During 1966 a ruling known as "The Parish Rule" allowed only one club per parish, which forced the decision to amalgamate the two clubs together, thus Sarsfields Galway was affiliated in 1966.

 The reason for choosing the name Sarsfields is not precisely known, however, the name is linked to Patrick Sarsfield where verbal history tells that Sarsfield and his Irish Jacobite army passed through the parish while retreating from the Battle of Aughrim in 1691.

 The name "Sarsfields" is almost certainly influenced by Thurles Sarsfields who were kingpins of Tipperary hurling at that time.